-The course aims to produce musicians who are equally at home in the worlds of composition, improvisation, performance, and production; have a fluid understanding of the world of contemporary critical theory as it applies to music and other art-forms, and who can both interact with practitioners in other art-forms, as well as exploring those art-forms themselves.
+The course aims to produce musicians who are equally at home in the worlds of composition, improvisation, performance, and production, have a fluid understanding of the world of contemporary critical theory as it applies to music and other art-forms, and who can interact with practitioners in other art-forms as well as exploring those art-forms themselves.

-This course takes place in the Nelson Campus, at the corner of Nelson and Whitehorse Roads in Box Hill, in our new state-of-the-art music facility.
+This course is delivered at the Nelson Campus, at the corner of Nelson and Whitehorse Roads in Box Hill, in our new state-of-the-art music facility.

 You must have successfully completed either:

 Entry to the course is by interview with the Course Coordinator.
 Please email MusicAdmin@boxhill.edu.au to arrange for an interview.
-This interview can be either in person or via Skype, if needed.
-In the interview, the structure of the courses will be discussed, and the student will be asked how they feel their background and experiences would mesh with the content of the courses.
+The interview can be in person or via Skype, if needed.
+In the interview, the structure of the courses will be discussed and the student will be asked how they feel their background and experiences would mesh with the course content.
 Any work the candidate brings in to demonstrate their competency and areas of interest will be listened to and evaluated sympathetically.
 Since this course depends on each student developing their own unique interests and abilities, it's not possible to specify a common advanced standard for admission (apart from basic competencies), but in consultation with the course coordinator, any gaps in the student's preparation will be identified, and remedial activities suggested.